Harassment, bullying, and discrimination in the workplace

 A woman looks upset while onlookers laugh in the background.

-What does workplace bullying entail?
+What is workplace bullying behavior?

 According to the Healthy Workplace Campaign, an organization that seeks to enact anti-bullying laws, workplace bullying is “repeated, health-harming mistreatment of one or more persons (the targets) by one or more perpetrators.”
 Usually, this behavior manifests through…